KrishnaswamyLab/OrganDonationTTDPrediction/README.md

 Official implementation of **"Deep learning unlocks the true potential of organ donation after circulatory death with accurate prediction of time-to-death"** published at *Nature Scientific Reports* (https://www.nature.com/articles/s41598-025-95079-7)

 ## Overview
 This repository contains the implementation of deep learning models for time-to-death prediction after circulatory death (DCD).
-Our model (ODE–RNN) overcomes the computational challenges of irregular, sparse clinical time-series data and effectively integrates clinical history.
-It outperforms existing approaches on external validations, thereby facilitating organ donation preparation.
+Among many potential models for this purpose, we propose to use ODE-RNN, which overcomes the computational challenges of irregular, sparse clinical time-series data and effectively integrates clinical history.
+It outperforms existing approaches on external validations, especially the widely-used clinical risk scores, thereby facilitating organ donation preparation.

 ## Models
 - **GRU-dt**: Gated Recurrent Unit with delta time